Accountability

 A commission of inquiry is largely a fact-finding mission which can feed into accountability processes for serious violations.
 The work collected by commissions can provide a historical record of the violations and furnish crucial elements to judicial procedures.

-Other States and Universal Jurisdiction
+Universal Jurisdiction cases

 While international institutions have a role to play in holding perpetrators accountable for the violations in Ukraine, it should be noted that domestic jurisdictions can also bring prosecutions under the principle of universal jurisdiction.
 The concept behind this principle is that international crimes are a violation of international norms owed to the international community as a whole and thus any domestic state has jurisdiction to prosecute them.